tenpercentwildmusic/tenpercentwildmusic.github.io/index.md

 # Welcome

-TenPercent is a creative collective of artists defying gravity and definition.
+TenPercent is a creative collective of artists defying gravity and avoiding definition.
 Or they're trying to.
 It's a pursuit that needs no purpose.

 The music relates to fiction, the fiction relates to characters, the characters turn into music.